sagelga/ComPro_Project/README.md

-This build is
+This MASTER build is

 [![Build Status](https://travis-ci.org/sagelga/TravisCLITest.svg?branch=master)](https://travis-ci.org/sagelga/TravisCLITest)

+OTHER BRANCH build is

+[There is no other branch yet]

-#Please read!bui
+#Please read!

 Step 1 : Make a branch for yourself (or use other developer's branch) NOT MASTER BRANCH!
 Step 2 : Make a change